GerHobbelt/domready/README.md

 Questions?
 ----------

-If you have any question, please ask them using [this contactform](http://www.freelancephp.net/contact).
+If you have any questions, please ask them by using [this contactform](http://www.freelancephp.net/contact).